 His current project is a collection of stories in English and Serbo-Croatian; one, "Whole Life," was published in The Kenyon Review Online, and one will appear in their Spring 2014 issue.
 He lives in Evanston with his wife and their two sons.

 In latebreaking news, we're pleased to announce that Tuesday Funk veteran J.H.
 Palmer will join our November 5th program, replacing Joseph "Joe the Cop" O'Sullivan, who was caught in a scheduling conflict.

 Joe will be back at a future date, but we're delighted to welcome Jessica, who joins our already stellar lineup of Paul McComas & Greg Starrett, Vojislav Pejović, Rosamund Lannin, and John Rich.
 Be there, upstairs at Hopleaf, 7:30 pm!

-Please join Sasha and all our accomplished readers on Tuesday, September 3rd, 2013, upstairs at Hopleaf at 7:30 pm.
+Please join Holly and the rest of our glittery readers on Tuesday, October 1st, 2013, for an unforgettable evening of Glitter & Mayhem!
+The needle drops upstairs at Hopleaf at 7:30 pm.
 This 21-and-older event is free.